trpc-ecosystem/go-naming-polarismesh/README.md

       #   zone: Guangdong
       #   campus: Shenzhen

-      ## This boolean is used at WithTarget mod to transfer tRPC metadata to naming polaris.
+      ## This boolean is used at WithTarget mod to transfer tRPC metadata to naming polaris mesh.
-      ## If opened, the trans-info, with prefix `selector-meta-` is removed, will be filled in Metadata of SourceService to match polaris rules.
+      ## If opened, the trans-info, with prefix `selector-meta-` is removed, will be filled in Metadata of SourceService to match polaris mesh rules.
-      ## For example: the trans-info `selector-meta-key1:val1` will transfer meta `key1:val1` to polaris.
+      ## For example: the trans-info `selector-meta-key1:val1` will transfer meta `key1:val1` to polaris mesh.
       # enable_trans_meta: true
 ```

-## Polaris Official Docs
+## Polaris Mesh Official Docs

 https://polarismesh.cn/docs

 ## Support Multiple Selectors

-After import `trpc-naming-polaris`, a selector plugin named `"polaris"` will be auto registered.
+After import `trpc-naming-polarismesh`, a selector plugin named `"polarismesh"` will be auto registered.
 If you want to use a
 different selector to call a service in another region, you can register a new selector plugin.
 For example:

 ### Method 1: Codes and Configs